Compression with wildcards: Abstract simplicial complexes: Two ways to enumerate from the facets of

 \section{Two ways to enumerate ${\cal S}{\cal C}[k]$ from the facets of ${\cal S}{\cal C}$}

-While the first method discussed (in Section 7.1) is usually faster, the second method (in Section 7.2) boasts a theoretic assessment.
+From among the four tasks listed in 1.1, only $(E_k)$ remains to be dealt with.
+We offer two methods.
+Method 1 (in 6.1) is faster, but Method 2 (in 6.2) boasts a theoretic assessment.

-{\bf 7.1} In what follows any representation of ${\cal S}{\cal C}$ as disjoint union of 012e-rows (or even 012men-rows as in Section 8) can be used as prerequisite for a compressed enumeration of ${\cal S}{\cal C}[k]$.
-For instance, the output of the Facets-To-Faces algorithm in Table 6 would do, but we chose to illustrate our method on ${\cal S}{\cal C}_1=r_1\uplus r'_6\uplus r'_7\uplus r'_8\uplus \rho_1'\uplus \rho_2'$.
-This particular compression of ${\cal S}{\cal C}_1$ is gleaned from Table 9 in Section 8.
-(At this stage we don't care how this compression is obtained.)
-Applying a kind of $g$-algorithm (see 3.3) to these 012e-rows delivers ${\cal S}{\cal C}_1[3]$ as disjoint union of the $01g$-rows in Table 8.
-While again the 'empty row issue' (3.3) prevents a neat theoretic assessment of the $g$-algorithm, this may not preclude a good performance in practise.
+{\bf 6.1} In what follows any representation of ${\cal S}{\cal C}$ as disjoint union of 012e-rows can be used as prerequisite for a compressed enumeration of ${\cal S}{\cal C}[k]$.
+For instance, the output of the Facets-To-Faces algorithm in Table 5 would do, but for variation\footnote{This representation actually stems from a variant of Faces-To-Facets discussed in Section 8.} we chose to illustrate (see Table 7) our method on the representation ${\cal S}{\cal C}_1=\alpha_1\uplus \cdots\uplus \alpha_6$; this equality can be verified ad hoc\footnote{ Note that $|\alpha_1|+\cdots+|\alpha_6|=16+12+\cdots+2=52$ as it must.
+It thus suffices to show that each $\alpha_i$ is contained in $F_1\cup\cdots\cup F_5$, which is easy.}.